But that's where a lot of women end up.

 You try to talk about it.

 But most people in your life don't really get it.
 They tell you to relax.
 To stop obsessing.
 That you're doing fine.
-And so you smile and change the subject — and carry it alone.
+And so you smile, change the subject, and carry it alone.

-Because this isn't something you can just put down.
-The fear doesn't clock out.
+Because this isn't something you can just put down or look away from.
+The fear and urgency are real.

-Everything has felt equally urgent, so you've either done everything at once and burned out — or done nothing because you couldn't figure out where to start.
+Everything's felt equally urgent.
+So you've either tried to do it all at once and burned out—or you've done nothing because you couldn't figure out where to start.

-And when you stumble, you don't just acknowledge it and move on.
-You become it.
+And when you slip up, you don't just acknowledge it and move on.
+You beat yourself up.

 That defeat isn't just painful.
 It's the thing that stops the next attempt before it begins.

-Most approaches to brain health hand you a list of fifteen things and call it a plan.
-No sequence.
-No prioritization.
-No attention to your competing needs, your real life, or who you actually are.
+Most approaches to brain health give you a list of fifteen things and call it a plan.
+With no attention to your competing needs, your real life, or who you actually are.

 I carry two copies of the APOE4 gene.
 My mother was diagnosed with vascular dementia at 62 and died at 78.
 This isn't my job.
 It's my life.